A topic from the subject of Physical Chemistry in Chemistry.

 Key Points

-• Phase: A part of a system that is uniform in composition and properties.
+• Phase: A physically distinct, homogeneous part of a system.
+It is uniform in chemical composition and physical state.

-• Gibbs Phase Rule: Relates the number of phases (P), components (C), and degrees of freedom (F) in a system at equilibrium: F = C - P + 2.
+• Gibbs Phase Rule: A fundamental equation relating the number of phases (P), components (C), and degrees of freedom (F) in a system at equilibrium: F = C - P + 2.
+Degrees of freedom represent the number of intensive variables (like temperature and pressure) that can be independently varied without altering the number of phases in equilibrium.

 Main Concepts